AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 :::tip
 ℹ️ Note: You are to replace the address placeholder with your deployed Tic Tac Toe smart contract address from "Deploy Smart Contract" step!

-example:
+example: Replace with Address of Deployed Smart Contract
-//Replace with Address of Deployed Smart Contract const address = "your_deployed_tic_tac_toe_contract_address";
+const address = "your_deployed_tic_tac_toe_contract_address";
 :::